nih-cfde/use-case-library-build/library/uc-0010-approve-review-catalog-for-cfde-use.md

 ---
-title: Approve a Review Catalog for use by CFDE
+title: Approve a Review Catalog for use by the CFDE
 completed:
 tutorial:
 goal: